sherlockdoyle/Handwriter/README.md

 Using the mask, some strikes are generated randomly and applied on top of the mistakes.
 The color of the strikes is automatically extracted from the surrounding texts.
 ![Misspelling strike](img/misspell-strike.png)
 The original strikes are generated with inverted colors for easier processing.
-Inverted not in the usual way how colors are inverted, but by taking the bitwise not.
 The strikes are also cropped with a convex hull of the text.

 ### Getting lines of text